StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 SR2StanPluto is a Julia project that uses Pluto notebooks for this purpose.
 Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 This Julia project uses Stan (the `cmdstan` executable) as the underlying mcmc implementation.
+Please see Stan.jl and/or StanSample.jl for details.

 ## Important note

 From v5 onwards the basis will no longer be StatisticalRethinking.jl but RegressionAndOtherStories.jl.
 Both packages have very similar content, but StatisticalRethinking.jl uses Plots.jl while RegressionAndOtherStories.jl is using Makie.jl.

 Tagged version 4.2.0 is the last more or less complete set of scripts covering `the old` chapters 1 to 11.

+## Using Pluto's package management (or not!)

+For development purposes most notebooks include a line like `#Pkg.activate("~/.julie/dev/SR2StanPluto"))`.
+On the repo it is commented out.
+While developing code I typically run notebooks inside a project environment (by uncommenting that line).

 ## Usage